Dutch Immigration Lawyers

 In order to apply for a startup visa, you require to work together with a facilitator, that will ‘sponsor’ you to apply for the startup visa.
 INCO has relations with the best facilitators of the Netherlands.
 Please note that facilitators can each have their own preference for the type of companies they like to facilitate.

 In most cases, the facilitator will assist with the immigration procedure itself, so an immigration lawyer will not be required.
 INCO can assist in general support where required concerning this matter.
 INCO has assisted numerous companies to apply for a Startup Visa, dealing with Facilitators as B. Amsterdam, and Cambridge Innovation Center.
-At the moment, INCO Business Group is in the process of becoming a Facilitator herself, since we opened our Business Center in Breda, from where we provide full entrepreneurial assistance and mentoring services for startups.
+At the moment, INCO Global Solutions is in the process of becoming a Facilitator herself, since we opened our Business Center in Breda, from where we provide full entrepreneurial assistance and mentoring services for startups.

 Procedure to obtain a residency permit or immigration advice in The Netherlands